aa29zzjj/Project-2-Client-Server/README.md

 In this project, you will also explore Remote Procedure Calls (RPC's) and Digital Signatures.

 So, our **third objective** is for you to understand the abstraction provided by RPC.
-We do this by asking that you use a proxy design and hide your communication code in an application method.
+We do this by asking that you use a proxy design and hide communication code and keep it separate from your application code.
 And, our **fourth objective** is to expose you to some of the mechanics behind RSA digital signatures.

 There are five separate and distinct tasks in Project 2.